GingerKiwi/gingerkiwi-2024/src/content/blog/2024-03-13-what-are-refreshable-braille-devices.md

 To see how blind and low vision adult users use their refreshable braille displays take a look at the video below by [Stuart Lawler](https://www.linkedin.com/in/stuart-lawler-1513652/overlay/about-this-profile/) on [Sight and Sound Technology's](https://www.sightandsound.co.uk ) YouTube channel

-<iframe width="350" height="197" src="https://www.youtube.com/embed/s3HgWT_Ya9E?si=xd9-S0QFNiSSAVIy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="350" height="197" src="https://www.youtube.com/embed/s3HgWT_Ya9E?si=xd9-S0QFNiSSAVIy" title="Sight and Sound Technology: Introducing the Focus: Refreshable Braille Display" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Like many of us during the pandemic, blind students switched to online learning.
 Refreshable braille displays allowed blind and low vision students that can read braille to access Google classroom.
 Have a quick watch of the video below by [Dr Denise M Robinson](https://www.youtube.com/@DrDeniseMRobinsontech) to see how a student (Aubrey) accessed her Google classroom in 2020 using a Focus 40, 40 cell braille display.

-<iframe width="350" height="197" src="https://www.youtube.com/embed/3mEy2QPSNgk?si=3zCtwQbgbS3uqk7z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="350" height="197" src="https://www.youtube.com/embed/3mEy2QPSNgk?si=3zCtwQbgbS3uqk7z" title="Dr Denise M Robinson: Google Classroom using Focus 40 Braille Display by Aubrey" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 One of the most portable (and cute) refreshable braille displays is the HIMS Smart Beetle 14 cell braille display.
 The quick 2 minute video below shows Mycael an assistive technology content creator unboxing one.
 Though Mycael can't read braille, this is the best short and up to date video showing the Smart Beetle.
 (The device has been around for more than 7 years, so there's some long, really dry videos on this really cute device.)

-<iframe width="350" height="197" src="https://www.youtube.com/embed/IDl148Iuhqc?si=NJcYfDeD_rM4g7de" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="350" height="197" src="https://www.youtube.com/embed/IDl148Iuhqc?si=NJcYfDeD_rM4g7de" title="ATSpear: HIMS Smart Beetle Braille Display Unboxing" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The [Mantis Q40 braille display](https://store.humanware.com/hus/mantis-q40.html)in the video in the keyboard section above is an example of a refreshable braille display.
-Humanware's cute 35 second video ad below is worth a watch as well.
+HumanWare's cute 35 second video ad below is worth a watch as well.

-<iframe width="350" height="197" src="https://www.youtube.com/embed/jdjGFMzOdjU?si=LWItcjO9n_ox54Zb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="350" height="197" src="https://www.youtube.com/embed/jdjGFMzOdjU?si=LWItcjO9n_ox54Zb" title="HumanWare: # Mantis Q40: A new species of refreshable Braille displays" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### 2. Braille Notetaker